victor3r/challenge-concepts-nodejs/README.md

 ## :memo: Licence

 This project is under license from MIT.
-See the archive [LICENSE](LICENSE) to more details.
+See the [LICENSE](https://opensource.org/licenses/MIT) page to more details.

 ---